-Adrienne Koch, ed., Notes of Debates in the Federal Convention of 1787 Reported by James Madison.
-The Norton Library (ISBN 0393304051).
-Start wit the Introduction, Madison's preface, and pp. 21- 166.
-This includes the convention's opening; the presentation of the Virginia plan, and the delegates' consideration of its provisions while acting as a Committee of the Whole, including the presentation and rejection of the alternative New Jersey plan.
-On June 19 the Committee of the Whole reported the convention (i.e.the same delegates wearing different hats) the resolutions on pp. 148-51, which the meeting proceeded to discuss---again---in its official capacity as a convention.
+Start wit the Introduction, Madison's preface, and pp. 21-166.
+This includes the convention's opening; the presentation of the Virginia plan, and the delegates' consideration of that plan's provisions while acting as a Committee of the Whole, including the presentation and rejection of the alternative New Jersey plan.
+On June 19 the Committee of the Whole reported to the convention (i.e.the same delegates wearing different hats) the resolutions on pp. 148-51, which the meeting proceeded to discuss--again---in its official capacity as a convention.
 (Note how the designation for June 20 differs from that of June 19, i.e. "IN CONVENTION" rather than "IN COMMITTEE OF THE WHOLE.")
 Skim the make-or-break debates on resolutions 7 and 8 that runs from pp. 220-98, with the little additional flare-up on 299-302.
-Thereafter, debates proceeded with less fireworks, and you can pick and choose which issues to follow.
+Thereafter, debates proceeded more calmly, and you can pick and choose which issues to follow.
 Discussion over whether Congress should veto state laws, as Madison insisted, is on 304-05; debates over the presidency, which many said was the hardest issue the convention faced, are on pp. 306-14, 322-35, 356-72.
 As a result of these discussions, the convention produced a revised set of resolutions (pp. 379-85), which a Committee of Detail made into a draft constitution while the convention adjourned from July 26-August 6 (see pp. 385-96).
 Then the convention debated the draft, revisiting issues it had decided earlier in the light of other decisions.
 Note the predictions of the future that emerged during a discussion of suffrage, pp. 402-04; and the discussions of slavery and the slave trade on pp. 409-13, 502-08.
 In late August the convention set up a Committee of Eleven to propose solutions to several problems it hadn't solved.
 The committee's recommendations opened another round of debates, especially on the executive (see 573-79, 582-97, and 605-66 on impeachment).
-Finally, on September 12, a Committee of Style set up to incorporate changes into the draft constitution and refine its wording presented its report (616-27).
+Finally, on September 12, a Committee of Style set up to incorporate changes into the draft constitution and refine its wording presented its report, i.e. a revised version of the Constitution (616-27).
 That led to what was, in effect, the delegates' fourth time through the plan of government (i.e. the first was the Committee of the Whole's consideration of the Virginia resolutions, to June 19; the second was the convention's consideration of the resolutions from the Committee of the Whole, from June 19 to July 26; the third was the convention's debates on the draft Constitution produced by the Committee of Detail, August 6- September 12, and the fourth its debates on the polished Constitution proposed by the Committee of Style, September 12-17).
 In this final phase, George Mason raised the issue of a bill of rights (630).
 Read also the record of the convention's closing days, 650-59.